The Deed of Postponement process

 Before requesting a postponement

-The applicant needs to do the following before Harrow Council can administer the request:
+You will need to do the following before we can administer your postponement request:

-Make a formal request via the solicitor.
-The request must outline property details, re-mortgage amount, and amount to be postponed (the additional amount you wish to borrow).
+- Make a formal request via your solicitor.
+The request must outline property details, re-mortgage amount, and amount to be postponed.

 - The applicant must provide evidence for what the money will be used for:

 - If the application is for home improvements, three quotes must be provided.
-Evidence of planning/building control permission must be included
+Evidence of planning or building control permission must be included.

-- Harrow Council is permitted to inspect any home improvements within six months of the work being completed
+- We can inspect any home improvements within six months of the work being completed.

-- The applicant must pay the current administration fee and any legal fees
+- The applicant must pay the current administration fees and any legal fees.